 - Core: Other sitewide options – add logo, widgets, menus, custom CSS, etc.

-I won’t be going into the details of all the available options in this article.
+In this article, I won’t be going into the details of all the available options.
 Instead, we’ll look at the important ones.

 Blocksy offers a drag-and-drop header builder, which supports three rows: Top, Main, and Bottom rows.

 Usually, the site logo, main navigation menu, and search box are placed in the main row in the middle.

 You can add additional elements from the left side, such as buttons, menus, social icons, and custom HTML.

 Each row supports three columns, which allows enough layout flexibility.

 Not just the overall layout, you can also change the design of each row by clicking on the settings icon at the top.

 Under the General tab (Header > Main Row > General), you can set the structure and height of the row.
 There is also an option to enable the shrinking effect, which reduces the row height when someone scrolls the page.

 And under the Design tab, you will find options to set the row background, top and bottom borders, and shadow.